vm75/wasm_ffi/example/README.md

 import 'dart:typed_data';
 import 'package:flutter/services.dart';
 import 'package:inject_js/inject_js.dart' as Js;
-// Notice that in this file, we import web_ffi and not proxy_ffi.dart import 'package:web_ffi/web_ffi.dart';
+// Notice that in this file, we import wasm_ffi and not proxy_ffi.dart import 'package:wasm_ffi/wasm_ffi.dart';
 // and additionally
-import 'package:web_ffi/web_ffi_modules.dart';
+import 'package:wasm_ffi/wasm_ffi_modules.dart';

 // Note that if you use assets included in a package rather them the main app,
 // the _basePath would be different: 'packages/<package_name>/assets'